imhm/ip/docs/README.md

 	...........................................

 When you start the programme, Duke informs you if existing data is imported or not.
 If existing data is imported, you can view your list of tasks saved using the `list` feature.
-See also *Exit the programme* feature.